space for your students

 our own developed Analog Astronauts Programme,

-SPACEWARD BOUND NEW ZEALAND is supplemented by a strong online presence, including mentorship, networking, follow up activities and educational resources for both students, teachers and the communities they are part of.
+SPACEWARD BOUND NEW ZEALAND is supplemented by a strong online presence, including mentorship, networking, follow-up activities, and educational resources for students, teachers, and the communities they are part of.

 Look through and learn about telescopes